First posted on Sunday 6th March 2016

 Umno has consistently use the "morality" or good or bad of one's character as being reason enough to prosecute and persecute any one who is perceive to be a threat to Umno's political future.
 No one more than Anwar Ibrahim has been the victim of such prosecution and persecution.
-There are more, many more who have endured such persecution and prosecution.
-Umno arbitrarily criminalize the action of anyone who becomes a threat to Umno's hold. on political power.
+There are more, many more, who have endured such persecution and prosecution.
+Umno arbitrarily criminalize the action of anyone who becomes a threat to Umno's hold on political power.

 It is fitting, is it not, to turn the tables on this current president of Umno, Najib Razak, and ask if he is fit for public office when his character flaws revels him to be not!

-And so this what the core group is now focused on : challenging the suitability of Najib Razak to be prime minister when his "character" has shown him to be a flawed individual who by his actions - 1MDB and the RM2.6billion donation deposited into his personal bank account (among other things) - does disqualify him from holding high public office however "legal" his actions are!
+And so this is what the core group is now focused on : challenging the suitability of Najib Razak to be prime minister when his "character" has shown him to be a flawed individual who by his actions - 1MDB and the RM2.6billion donation deposited into his personal bank account (among his other misdeeds) - does disqualify him from holding high public office however "legal" his actions are!

 So for those of you who have been so vocal in condemning Mahathir and those other 57 who have signed the core group declaration to remove Najib as prime minister, understand that what this core group is doing to Najib is what Najib has done to others - especially to Anwar Ibrahim and many others.